-We saw they responded to and discussed all incidents and accidents in their staff meetings to reduce risk and support future learning.
-The practice manager assured us an incident reporting procedure would be initiated immediately.
+The practice recorded, responded to and discussed all incidents to reduce risk and support future learning.

 The practice received national patient safety and medicines alerts from the Medicines and Healthcare Products Regulatory Authority (MHRA).
 Relevant alerts were discussed with staff, acted on and stored for future reference.